 The BDO does not expect to distribute grants related to infrastructure from BEAD Program funds before the submission and approval of the Final Proposal.
-Its focus will be on deploying

-CPF funds effectively through the BOOT Program to keep broadband deployment moving forward, while capably administering the BEAD Program to find the way to a statewide broadband coverage solution that meets the needs of all Texans.
-But to ensure effective administration of the BEAD Program, with its complex requirements and ambitious goals, the BDO plans to request the full allowable amount of its BEAD allocation.
+Its focus will be on deploying CPF funds effectively through the BOOT Program to keep broadband deployment moving forward, while capably administering the BEAD Program to find the way to a statewide broadband coverage solution that meets the needs of all Texans.
+In order to ensure provider participation and applicant certainty as to the availability of funds, Texas is requesting 100 percent of its BEAD allocation.